-From the architect.
+Text description provided by the architects.
 This house, located in Annapolis, Maryland, is built on the foundation of a 1960s post and beam modern house.
 The foundation was kept in an effort to retain it’s proximity to Crab Creek, an estuary that feeds the Chesapeake Bay.

 Strict environmental regulations prohibited enlarging the pre-existing footprint or adding significant square footage to the house.
 The house is organized around a linear bar, clad in white stucco.